CodzterDev/CodzterDev/README.md

 ## Hello!👋 My name is Zaid- welcome to my GitHub!

-💻 I am a full stack web developer
+🧑‍🎓 I am a software development student at the Southern Alberta Institute of Technology 💻 I am a full stack web developer
-🛠️ Currently working on projects for my portfolio
+🛠️ Currently building my portfolio
 💬 Would love to talk about open source and freelancing
-📌 My 2023 goal is to build my portfolio, resume and get good at freelancing
+📌 My 2023 goal is to get really good at contributing and freelancing
 ✉️ Reach me: zaidd250@gmail.com